owoodman0159/py_g22/README.md

 # Architecture:
 ## Three **entity class** are stored in the database
 ### User:
+basic information:
+- name
+- email
+- gender
+- location
-- basic information: name, email, gender, location, age
+- age
 ### Interest
 - interest of a user in the format (userid, interest)
 ### Actions